Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES code: Results

 We start from the photointensity in Eq.~\eqref{eq:photointensity} with fixed $\vecg{\epsilon}$ and $h\nu$, where $n$ is now a branch index, and assume that the PME depends more strongly on $\eta$ than on $E$, which results in $|M_n(E,\eta; h\nu, \vecg{\epsilon})|^2 \rightarrow |M_n(\eta)|^2$, which is a dimensionless quantity that the user can set manually.
 We refer to the use of a non-constant $|M_n(\eta)|^2$ during the MDC fitting as the matrix-element correction (MEC).
 For the MDC $j$, we approximate the $E_{j}^{\mathrm{kin}}$-referenced photointensity $P^{*}(E_j^{\mathrm{kin}}, \eta)$ from Eq.~\eqref{eq:photointensity} with an expression $\widetilde{P}(E_j^{\mathrm{kin}}, \eta)$ for which the energy convolution is neglected:

 where $E_{\mathrm{dim}}$ is constant with dimensions of an energy and $\widetilde{B}(E_j^{\mathrm{kin}}, \eta)$ is a user-defined polynomial in $\eta$, which is fitted for each $E_j^{\mathrm{kin}}$.
 In Eq.~\eqref{eq:fit1}, $\widetilde{\mathcal{A}}_n^{0}(E_j)$ and $\widetilde{B}(E_j^{\mathrm{kin}},\eta)$ have units of photointensity, while the relation $E_j^{\mathrm{kin}}=h\nu - \Phi + E_j - \mu$ can be established after $h\nu-\Phi$ has been determined from the Fermi-edge fit.
 Interestingly, a convenient rewriting allows for eliminating two of the $l+1$ fitting parameters of a non-interacting band described by a polynomial of order $l$ during the fitting procedure.
-Consequently, a parabolic dispersion can be fitted with one parameter, which is the central angle $\eta_n^{\mathrm{c}}$ corresponding to $k_n^{\mathrm{c}}$ in \textsc{xARPES}, while no parameter is needed for a linear non-interacting dispersion.
+Consequently, a parabolic dispersion can be fitted with one parameter, which in \textsc{xARPES} is either the wavevector of the extremum $k_n^{\mathrm{c}}$ or the corresponding angle $\eta_n^{\mathrm{c}}(E)$ at $E=\mu$, with no parameters needed for a linear non-interacting dispersion.
 As an example, we perform the convenient rewriting for a parabolic dispersion, with example analyses provided in Secs.~\ref{sec:mock} and~\ref{sec:sto}.
 The implementation works for electron-like (positive mass) as well as hole-like (negative mass) bands.
-The code also supports the linear case, which is presented in Sec.~\ref*{SI:linearized_dispersion}.
+The code also supports the linear case, which is presented in Sec.~\ref{SI:linearized_dispersion}.

-Here -- and in the \textsc{xARPES} implementation -- we assume that the momentum path can be defined by a unit vector $\hat{\vec{p}}$ parameterized by $\eta$ according to:
+Here -- and in the first release of \textsc{xARPES} -- we assume that the parallel momentum $p_{\parallel}$ of the photoelectron is related to the detector angle $\eta$ as: